 ARMA announced a competition to determine the new organizer of the electronic bidding.
-Based on the results of the selection, the platform which complies with all the requirements will be used throughout 2018 to sell arrested assets which have been put under ARMA’s management by court decision and which are subject to a decision to sell them.
+Based on the results of the selection, the platform which complies with all the requirements will be used throughout 2018 to sell seized assets which have been put under ARMA’s management by court decision and which are subject to a decision to sell them.

-However, as of today, the Directive contains a number of discriminatory standards, which, we believe, prevent ARMA from fully exercising its function of sale of arrested assets.
+However, as of today, the Directive contains a number of discriminatory standards, which, we believe, prevent ARMA from fully exercising its function of sale of seized assets.
 Representatives of TI Ukraine and platforms of the ProZorro.Sale system contributed to the discussion of the respective changes.
-TIU’s reservations have to do with the requirements to sellers of the arrested property in the part concerning storage and transportation of assets, initial price and property evaluation.
+TIU’s reservations have to do with the requirements to sellers of the seized property in the part concerning storage and transportation of assets, initial price and property evaluation.

 We recommend the following: